Cultural imperialism: Dealing with cultural dominance

 Cultural dominance can also be seen in the 1930s in Australia where the Aboriginal Assimilation Policy acted as an attempt to wipe out the Native Australian people.
 The British settlers tried to biologically alter the skin colour of the Australian Aboriginal people through mixed breeding with white people.
-The policy also made attempts to forcefully conform the Aborigines to western ideas of dress and education.
+The policy also made attempts to forcefully conform Aboriginal people to western ideas of dress and education.

 In history

 Although the term was popularised in the 1960s, and was used by its original proponents to refer to cultural hegemonies in a post-colonial world, cultural imperialism has also been used to refer to times further in the past.